-particles can interact with the SM through scalar, fermion, and vector portals.
-Many of these models can be tested via exotic Higgs and Z decays, as discussed in the previous section.
-Additionally, CEPC has the potential to directly produce dark sector particles via Drell-Yan processes and dark matter particles through associated production channels.
-These channels offer up to an order of magnitude improvement in sensitivity to the mixing angle or coupling strength for scalar, fermion, and kinetic portals, as well as the coupling strength for dark matter with electric or magnetic dipole moments.
-In Figure 108, we show the sensitivity comparison for the scalar portal mixing and the vector portal mixing, where CEPC is better than HL-LHC by about one order.
-The capability for full final-state reconstruction with missing energy, along with its clean experimental environment, are crucial for CEPC to deliver competitive sensitivity for dark sector models.
+The CEPC offers exceptional sensitivity for probing light dark matter and dark sector particles that interact with the Standard Model electroweak sector.
+These particles may couple to the SM through scalar, fermion, or vector portals, with many such models testable via exotic Higgs and Z decays.
+Additionally, the CEPC can directly produce dark sector particles through Drell-Yan processes and DM via associated production channels.
+Compared to HL-LHC, these channels enable up to an order-of-magnitude improvement in sensitivity to mixing angles or coupling strengths for scalar, fermion, and kinetic mixing portals, as well as 1-2 orders improvement in coupling strength sensitivity for DM with electric or magnetic dipole moments as shown in Fig. 100.
+The clean experimental environment and capability for full final-state reconstruction (including missing energy) are crucial for CEPC to deliver competitive sensitivity for dark sector models.